alta-lang/alta/docs/stdlib/libc.md

 libc.stdio.printf("blah blah\n")
 ```

-For a list of exports, see to the references linked in the [Depends On](#depends-on) section above.
+For a list of exports, see the references linked in the [Depends On](#depends-on) section above.